-'''

-deref-array - Deference an array.
-Macro
+''' deref-array -- Deference an array.

-'''
+deref-array '''

-deref-array array type position => value
+deref-array array type positon => value

 '''

 array A foreign array.

 type The foreign type of the array.

 position An integer specifying the position to retrieve from the array.

 value The value stored in the position of the array.

 '''